finos/kdb/qdoc/README.md

 ------------

 Q can be a quirky and exceedingly terse language.
 For this reason thorough documentation is highly encouraged.
-Within the firm a solution has been engineered that uses [javadoc](http://java.sun.com/j2se/javadoc/writingdoccomments/) syntax to document your Q functions.
+A solution has been engineered that uses [javadoc](http://java.sun.com/j2se/javadoc/writingdoccomments/) syntax to document your Q functions.
 It uses the